 It’s a common habit myth that goals are essential to succeed with anything.
 Before you can begin to act, you need clearly defined SMART goals.
 But concentrating on your goals doesn’t equal success.
 Neither when you’re trying to form a habit.

 A goal is often focused on a result.
 Get in shape, get that promotion, or start that business.
 The goal is tied to a big event that usually only happens once, with either success or failure.
 It sets a direction for where you want to go but not how to get there.

-When you set a goal, you start off with great intensity.
-You want to achieve it as fast as possible.
-You work hard, and as you get closer to the date, you thought would be the end date, you realize that you have made progress but are still nowhere near what you expected.
-You might get discouraged and feel like you failed, at this point.
+When you set a goal, you start off with great intensity to achieve it as fast as possible.
+You work hard, and as you get closer to the expected end date, you realize that you have made progress but are still nowhere near where you expected.
+You might get discouraged and feel like you failed.
 This is where most people fall off when trying to reach their goals and build better habits.

 Instead of focusing on goals to build the right habits to get there, you have to do the opposite.
 You have to concentrate on building the right habits to reach your goals.

 Habit myth 3: Missing a day can destroy your progress

 You form a habit when you repeat a behavior enough times.
 Some people have misunderstood this and believe that you need to repeat the behavior enough times in a row to form the habit.

 If you believe missing a day will destroy your progress, it’s most likely the result you get when you miss a day.
 But it’s not the day off that sets you back.
 It’s the belief that it had a negative impact that did.

 It’s completely normal to miss days when you try to build better habits.
 We all do that.
 If you accept that it happened, look at why you missed it, and get back to your new behavior the next day, it won’t hurt your long-term progress.